 CRM – Customer Relationship Management for Manufacturing

-Manufacturers have evolved to become smarter, more connected, more customer-centric, and more complex.
-So have their customers.
-A manufacturing-focused CRM helps manage the complexity from both sides while keeping sales teams and customers updated with the latest data from the manufacturer's ERP, CPQ, or Commerce systems.
+At the same time, it keeps sales teams and customers updated with the latest data from the manufacturer's ERP, CPQ, or Commerce systems.
 It provides manufacturers with a 360-degree customer view and the ability to match the customer's request for speed and customization.

 CX – Customer Experience